January 19, 2022 by Nancy Eagleton

 Prostate Cancer Screening: Clearing Up the Confusion

-It’s been just five months since a prominent panel of U.S. healthcare experts reversed an earlier stance against the prostate-specific antigen, or PSA, blood test.
-Now the U.S. Preventive Services Task Force (USPSTF) says the PSA could be beneficial for preventing prostate cancer in men ages 55 to 69.
+It’s been more than two year since a prominent panel of U.S. healthcare experts reversed an earlier stance against the prostate-specific antigen, or PSA, blood test.
+Now, the U.S. Preventive Services Task Force (USPSTF) says the PSA could be beneficial for preventing prostate cancer in men ages 55 to 69.
 The task force urges men to consult with their doctors about the PSA’s effectiveness.

 For years, the PSA has had tendencies to generate positive screening results (or “false-positive” results) in men without prostate cancer, prompting the USPSTF in 2012 to recommend against routine testing for men of all ages.
 In some cases, a positive PSA test may result in an unnecessary “transrectal ultrasound-guided core-needle biopsy” of the prostate to diagnose prostate cancer.

-However, over the past five years since the task force’s anti-PSA position, cases of early prostate-cancer diagnoses started to decline, raising concerns among many in the healthcare community.
+However, over the past six years since the task force’s anti-PSA position, cases of early prostate-cancer diagnoses started to decline, raising concerns among many in the healthcare community.

 ‘Still Plenty of Confusion’